fan2/mkdocs/docs/blog/posts/c/c-abstract-state-machine.md

 - The data
 - Outside intervention, such as IO from the user

 If we abstract from the last point, an executable that runs with the same data from the same point of execution must give the same result.
 But since C programs should be portable between systems, we want more than that.
-We don’t want the result of a computation to depend on the executable (which is platform specific) but ideally to depend only on the program specification itself.
+We don't want the result of a computation to depend on the executable (which is platform specific) but ideally to depend only on the program specification itself.
 An important step to achieve this platform independence is the concept of ***types***.

 ## 5.1.2 Types